Container structure

 Description

-In order to work properly, there is a minimum required structure, that the conatainer has to follow.
+In order to work properly, there is a minimum required structure, that the container has to follow.
 In order to build a container image accordingly, there are a number of template repositories on Github:

 The core idea is to enforce a specific structure in the container, so that others know where to find things: